pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 If all is well, 200 is returned with this body:

 ```
-u32    number of graph [redundent, but we leave it in for now]
+u64    id of graph [redundent, but we leave it in for now]
 u64    start index of this batch
 u64    final index of this batch plus 1
 u64    total number of vertices in the graph